-It is nights like this where I am glad for another space to turn to.
-The academic climbs of the past few months, even the past two weeks, have been outstanding.
-I have spoken with people, who, before this period, I would only have dreamt of meeting; Professors contacting me through various channels discovered on the internet and offering all sorts of help – unimaginable.
+The academic climbs of the past few months, even the past two weeks, have been incredible.
+I have spoken with people whom I could only have dreamt of meeting.
+Professors have contacted me through various channels offering all sorts of help.

-Yet this seems permanently overshadowed by neverending problems in Switzerland, not least as time here nears its end.
-As much as the people in the English Department are wonderful, this place is a recurrent and desperate nightmare.
+Yet, this seems permanently overshadowed by problems in Switzerland, not least as time here nears its end.
+As wonderful as the English Department is, this place too often feels like a nightmare.
 There are four separate forms to be filled in to leave the country, all of which need delivering to different places.
-A charge is levied for a leaving certificate: freedom from prison.
+A charge is levied for a leaving certificate.

-What am I getting at here?
-I thought academia allowed all types of character, but I think I’m too timid to be pro-active in the necessary ways.
+I thought academia allowed all types of character, but I think I’m too timid to thrive at it.
 I have a complex about using the libraries here because of my track record of setting off the alarms.
-When my colleague returned from a six-month period of leave and came back to the office last week, my self-motivational quotes were gone from the whiteboard, replaced by some vile mess left for fun, and I soon felt that my place was back under the table.
+When my colleague returned from a six-month period of leave and came back to the office last week, my self-motivational quotes were gone from the whiteboard, replaced by some graffiti.
+I’m soon an irrelevance.